 Because of packet switching and open protocols, when you send your stuff out, you should not expect a given path of delivery.
 All you can expect is a best-effort path.
 Your message can go through any number of subnetworks, some unknown to you.

 The openness of protocols and packet switching also make the Internet a core-dumb network.
-This is a network in which the traffic cops (protocols and machines that direct traffic) are very simple, dumb, even.
+Which makes “dumbness” generative, too.
+On a network on which the traffic cops (protocols and machines that direct traffic) are very simple, dumb, even, everything goes, anything can grow and be passed on.
 A core-dumb network works well for situations where the content does need to get to the destination, but it does not have to arrive at a particular point in time or a specific order.
 A dumb network is also, according to Zittrain, a system that encourages innovation.
 Open protocols and first-come, first-served philosophies may be recipes for creating new applications and even new protocols.